Connectivity and Irreducibility of Algebraic Varieties of Finite Unit Norm Tight Frames: Discussion

 \section{Discussion}

 Proposition~\ref{realgeneric} is often identified with the additional property that $V\cap U$ is either a null set or has full measure in $V$.
-This additional property presupposes the existence of a uniform measure on an irreducible algebraic variety.
-If the algebraic variety happens to also be a manifold, we can be sure that this uniform distribution exists (see \cite{Stroock}, for example), but we have been unable to find a reference in the literature that constructs uniform measures on arbitrary compact real algebraic varieties.
-Because of this, we may only definitively say that the full spark frames have full measure in the uniform measure of $\mathcal{F}_{N,d}^\mathbb{F}$ when $N$ and $d>2$ are relatively prime.
+This additional property presupposes the existence of a uniform measure on $\mathcal{F}_{N,d}^\mathbb{F}$.
+If the algebraic variety happens to also be a manifold, we can be sure that this uniform distribution exists (see \cite{Stroock}, for example).
+On the other hand, in private communications with Christopher Manon of George Mason University, it has been suggested that the theory of Duistermaat-Heckman measures \cite{DH82} allows us to induce a uniform distribution on $\mathcal{F}_{N,d}^\mathbb{F}$ by (1) drawing a point uniformly from the the polytope of eigensteps, (2) uniformly drawing from the possible $U_1$ and the $V_n$ in Theorem 7 of \cite{CFMPS12}, and (3) reconstructing the frame from the iteration from the data provided in (1) and (2), as indicated by Theorem 7 of \cite{CFMPS12}.
+Because this procedure is still under active research, we only definitively say that the full spark frames have full measure in the uniform measure of $\mathcal{F}_{N,d}^\mathbb{F}$ when $N$ and $d>2$ are relatively prime, and we leave the full examination of this question as a future project.

 Another interesting question is whether these results can be extended to the infinite-dimensional setting.
 Since the eigensteps construction is our primary tool, the first step of this process would involve a generalization of this construction.
 One could also study whether similar results hold for sets of frames with different frame operators and different norms of the frame vectors.